 Knowledge Domain: Three knowledge areas that apply in the COLL 200 courses and the knowledge domain elective courses.
 They are: ALV (Arts, Letters, and Values); CSI (Cultures, Society, and the Individual); and NQR (Natural Sciences and Quantitative Reasoning).

 myWM: Your portal for W&M digital resources.
 It includes links to email, Banner, and Blackboard.

 Prerequisite: A course that must be completed before you enroll in another course.
-The prerequisite covers knowledge or skills you need to have mastered before taking the second course.
+The prerequisite course covers knowledge or skills you need to have mastered before taking the second course.

-Probation: students whose academic work falls below the minimum continuance requirements will be placed on probation for the following semester.
+Probation: Students whose academic work falls below the minimum continuance requirements will be placed on probation for the following semester.

 Proficiency: A requirement whose fulfillment demonstrates skill in a given area.

 Program: An academic, interdisciplinary unit within Arts & Sciences that offers classes and majors.
 Each program has a main office where you can ask for information or be referred to faculty in your interest area.

 Reinstatement: The return to good standing of a student who has been suspended.

 Restricted Courses: Courses open only to students in certain majors or only to students at certain academic levels.